 Which metals are alloys

-Metal alloys are homogeneous mixtures of metals.
+Metal alloys are homogeneous mixtures of industrial metals.
 In them, no chemical reaction takes place and, therefore, no new chemical compounds are formed.
 In addition, each alloy adds the properties of the different components of the mixture.

 This process is a physical method of combining metals or metals and non-metals, carried out at high temperatures.
 In this way, new metals are obtained.